1968 Paris–Roubaix

 The 1968 Paris–Roubaix was the 66th edition of the Paris–Roubaix cycle race and was held on 7 April 1968.
 The race started in Compiègne and finished in Roubaix.
 The race was won by Eddy Merckx of the Faema team.
+The 264 km course included 56.5 km of cobbles, with the Trouée d'Arenberg featuring for the first time.